jaki-gh/Vive-Wand-Conversion-Tool/README.md

 All the generated json config files are stored in a folder called `configs` in the same directory as `lighthouse_console.exe`.

+## Credit
+Thanks to Hyblocker for their guide on converting Vive wands to trackers! https://gist.github.com/hyblocker/84193ed2ac35a82a1d2d1650dc4d6932

 ## Donation page for poorness reasons
  [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q6TOTSN)